 Diane Becker commented that many people supported improving the various multi-use paths, with the exception of the one leading to Crystal Bay.
 Additionally, she mentioned that several people assumed they were not voting for the mobility hub project.
 She suggested saving the chat comments for Dave, as it could be helpful for him to review.
 Steven Ross expressed concern about the use of electric motorcycles on multi-use paths, particularly those traveling at speeds up to 45 miles per hour.
 He suggested that these motorcycles should be restricted to the streets, while allowing class 1 and 2 e-bikes, which are more suited for the paths.
-Roxanna Dunn asked for clarification, distinguishing between various classes of e-bikes, and Steven confirmed he was referring to the class 2 e-bikes and electric motorcycles, which he believed were too fast and powerful for multi-use paths.
+Roxanna Dunn asked for clarification, distinguishing between various classes of e-bikes, and Steven confirmed he was referring to the class 2 and class 3 e-bikes, which he believed were too fast and powerful for multi-use paths.
 Doug Flaherty from Tahoe Clean Air expressed concerns about the Lake Tahoe Basin-wide trails project, highlighting objections made by the Sierra Club and his organization to the U.S. Forest Service and other agencies.
 He mentioned that the organizations are now able to continue their objections through legal standing.
 Flaherty also discussed issues with transportation projects, particularly around the potential risks of motorized bicycles, and criticized the TRPA’s environmental checklist, which he believes allows projects to pass without adequate analysis.
 He warned that transportation projects around Lake Tahoe are vulnerable under new legal challenges, especially regarding the deference courts have historically given to agencies without sufficient data.
 Kathie Julian expressed confusion about the way transit service and parking were presented separately on the slide during the Zoom call, suggesting that if the mobility hub was included under transit service, it shouldn't be a priority.
 She also pointed out that key projects like the multi-use path were grouped with others, making it hard to prioritize.
 She recommended breaking down the list further for clarity, as she felt too much was packed into the current presentation.
 Elise Fett emphasized the danger of the current path between Crystal Bay and Incline Village for cyclists and commuters.
 She advocated for an 8-foot wide commuter path designed for e-bikes, prioritizing safety and efficiency.
 She argued that the path should not be used by pedestrians, children, or pets, but should instead focus on allowing commuters and sightseers to safely travel without adding to traffic.
 She also highlighted the need for the path to serve as an evacuation route for emergencies, such as fires, and urged that it be reclassified from a "multi-use path" to a "commuter trail" or "bike road" to better reflect its purpose.

 Denise Davis highlighted the safety hazards caused by insufficient winter maintenance on walkways.
 She shared her observations of people walking on unsafe parts of the road, particularly in areas like Lakeshore Boulevard, because the cleared paths weren't maintained quickly enough.
 She explained that once snow is compacted by foot traffic, it turns to ice, making walking dangerous.
 Davis stressed the importance of clearing main pathways immediately to keep pedestrians off the roads, reducing the risk of accidents, and encouraging visitors to walk instead of drive.
 She strongly advocated for better winter maintenance.